openstack/octavia/specs/version0.5/queue-consumer.rst

 consumer to Oslo messages.
 It will be responsible for configuring and starting a server that is then able to receive messages.
 There will be a one-to-one mapping between API methods and consumer methods (see code snippet below).
-Corresponding deploy workers will be spawned depending on which consumer methods are called.
+Corresponding controller workers will be spawned depending on which consumer methods are called.

 The threading will be handled by Oslo messaging using the 'eventlet' executor.
-Using the 'eventlet' executor will allow for message throttling and removes the need for the deploy workers to manage threads.
+Using the 'eventlet' executor will allow for message throttling and removes the need for the controller workers to manage threads.
 The benefit of using the 'eventlet' executor is that the Queue Consumer will not have to spawn threads at all, since every message received will be in its own thread already.
-This means that the Queue Consumer doesn't spawn a deploy worker, rather it just starts the execution of the deploy code.
+This means that the Queue Consumer doesn't spawn a controller worker, rather it just starts the execution of the deploy code.

 An 'oslo_messaging' configuration section will need to be added to octavia.conf